 Providing individuals with altruistic opportunities to make a positive impact on the world through ethical volunteering projects.

 GOAT Volunteers’ vision is to promote international social engagement while maintaining a commitment to ethical endeavors that improve communities and the environment.

 Who is Justin?

-Born and raised in Titusville, Pennsylvania (USA), I’ve lived in several states including Pennsylvania, Iowa, New York, and Virginia.
+Born and raised in Titusville, Pennsylvania (USA), I’ve lived in several states including Pennsylvania, Iowa, New York, Virginia and now Colorado.
 I received a BS in Business Management from Rochester Institute of Technology in 2004, as well as an MBA with a concentration in Marketing from the the Joseph M. Katz Graduate School of Business at the University of Pittsburgh in 2015.
 I’ve also earned Project Management Professional (PMP) and Teaching English as a Foreign Language (TEFL) certifications.
 You’re welcome to check out my resume / CV on LinkedIn if you’d like a glimpse at my professional background.

 Prior to starting my around-the-world journey, I worked as an operations manager for an outsourced business services company in Pittsburgh, Pennsylvania.
 I spent most of the past decade working in managerial roles with forays into sales, marketing, and project management.
 Most of this time I was simply chasing bigger paychecks.
 But, like the Notorious B.I.G. said, “Mo Money, Mo Problems”.
 As paychecks grew, so did my bills and my unhappiness.
 I decided that if I wanted to be happy, travel was the best way to do so.
 That led me to sell my house, car, and belongings, quit my job, and set out on an around-the-world adventure.
-It has been the best decision of my life and I’m infinitely more happy than I was before…even if I don’t get to eat as many steaks or always have access to hot water.
+It was been the best decision of my life and I’m infinitely more happy than I was before…even if I didn’t get to eat as many steaks or always have access to hot water.

 Justin: the Volunteer